neofytr/Git/info.md

 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

 If a particular version of a file is in the Git directory, it's considered *committed*.
 If it has been modified and was added to the staging area, it is *staged*.
 And if it was changed since it was checked out but has not been staged, it is *modified*.

+## Git Configuration

+Git comes with a tool called `git config` that lets you get and set configuration variables that control all aspects of how Git looks and operates.
+These variables can be stored in three different places:

+1. `[path]/etc/gitconfig` file: Contains values applied to every user on the system and all their repositories.
+If you pass the option `--system` to `git config`, it reads and writes from this file specifically.
+Because this is a system configuration file, you would need administrative or superuser privilege.
+2. `~/.gitconfig` or `~/.config/git/config` file: